 of the specs of the contract.
 Under scope of services required it states: Payment

-of Utilities and Recycling Services: Contractor will reimburse Campus Recycling
+of Utilities and Recycling Services: Contractor will reimburse the UO Zero Waste Program

-Services for the expensive incurred to provide appropriate recycling containers
+Services for the expenses incurred to provide appropriate recycling containers

 at the vending sites at the rate of $xxx /month for recycling collection and